 A. Personal Data Collected by Huawei

 Before using Huawei products or services, you may need to provide personal data.
-You do not have to provide your personal data to Huawei, but in some cases, the non-provision of certain personal data will cause the inability to provide you with some related products or services.
+You do not have to provide your personal data to Huawei, but in some cases, if you do not provide certain personal data we will not be able to provide you with some related products or services.

 Huawei will collect and use your personal data for the purposes stated in this Statement.
 Here are some examples of personal data we may collect: